Hans-Joachim Marseille: Arrival in North Africa

 His tactic of diving into opposing formations often found him under fire from all directions, resulting in his aircraft frequently being damaged beyond repair; consequently, Neumann grew impatient with him.
-Marseille persisted, and created a unique self-training programme for himself, both physical and tactical, which resulted not only in outstanding situational awareness, marksmanship and confident control of the aircraft, but also in a unique attack tactic that preferred a high angle deflection shooting attack and shooting at the target's front from the side, instead of the common method of chasing an aircraft and shooting at it directly from behind.
-Marseille often practiced these tactics on the way back from missions with his comrades and became known as a master of deflection shooting.
+Marseille persisted, and created a unique self-training programme for himself, both physical and tactical, which resulted not only in outstanding situational awareness, marksmanship and confident control of the aircraft, but also in a unique attack tactic that preferred a high-angle deflection shooting attack and shooting at the target's front from the side, instead of the common method of chasing an aircraft and shooting at it directly from behind.
+Marseille often practised these tactics on the way back from missions with his comrades and became known as a master of deflection shooting.

 As Marseille began to claim Allied aircraft regularly, on occasion he personally looked after the welfare of the pilot and other Allied airmen he had downed, driving out to remote crash sites to rescue them.
-On 13 September 1941 Marseille shot down Pat Byers of the Royal Australian Air Force (RAAF) No. 451 Squadron.
+On 13 September 1941, Marseille shot down Pat Byers of No. 451 Squadron, Royal Australian Air Force.
 Marseille flew to Byers' airfield and dropped a note informing the Australians of his condition and treatment.
-He returned several days later to second the first note with news of Byers' death.
+He returned several days later with second note telling of Byers' death.
 Marseille repeated these sorties after being warned by Neumann that Göring had forbidden any more flights of this kind.

 After the war, Marseille's JG 27 comrade Werner Schröer stated that Marseille attempted these gestures as "penance" for a group that "loved shooting down aircraft" but not killing a man; "we tried to separate the two.
 Marseille allowed us that escape, our penance I suppose."

-Finally on 24 September 1941, his self-training came to fruition, with his first multiple victory sortie, claiming four Hurricanes of No. 1 Squadron, South African Air Force (SAAF).
-By mid December, he had reached 25 victories and was awarded the German Cross in Gold.
-His Staffel was rotated to Germany in November/December 1941 to convert to the Bf 109 F-4/trop, the variant that was described as the Experten (experts) "mount."
+Finally, on 24 September 1941, his self-training came to fruition, with his first multiple victory sortie, claiming four Hurricanes of No. 1 Squadron, South African Air Force (SAAF).
 These victories represented his 19th through 23rd victory.
+In late October, I. Gruppe was reequipped with the Bf 109 F-4/trop.
+To retain operation status, 1. and 3.
+Staffel left North Africa on 22 October while 2.
+Staffel stayed.
+In Italy they handed over their Bf 109 E variants and continued the journey back home by train.
+The pilots were sent on a short home leave before returning to Ayn al-Ġazāla in early December.
+By mid December, he had reached 25 victories and was awarded the German Cross in Gold (Deutsches Kreuz in Gold).
 Marseille became known amongst his peers for downing or damaging multiple enemy aircraft in a sortie.